 Migration: “a means of overcoming technological obsolescence by transferring digital resources from one hardware/software generation to the next.
 The purpose of migration is to preserve the intellectual content of digital objects and to retain the ability for clients to retrieve, display, and otherwise use them in the face of constantly changing technology.”

 OAIS: stands for Open Archival Information System.
 OAIS is a reference model, produced by the Consultative Committee for Space Data Systems starting in 1995 with input from the library and archives community, for defining the broad concepts, functional components, and responsibilities required to preserve information over time.
-The OAIS standard was formalized as an ISO standard 14721 in 2002 with a revision in 2012.
-An OAIS-type archive consists “of an organization, which may be part of a larger organization, of people and systems, that has accepted the responsibility to preserve information and make it available for a Designated Community.
-It meets a set of responsibilities, as defined in section 4 of the OAIS standard.”
+The OAIS standard was formalized as an ISO standard 14721 in 2002 with revisions in 2012 and 2024.
+An OAIS-type Archive consists “of an organization, which may be part of a larger organization, of people and systems, that has accepted the responsibility to preserve information and make it available for a Designated Community.
+It meets a set of responsibilities, as defined in section 4 of the OAIS standard”.

 Glossary - Digital Preservation Handbook